SYNHAK/spiff/README.md

 # Spaceman Spiff Manages Spaces

 Spiff is a Django application that helps you manage a hackerspace.
+It is made available to the public under the AGPL.

 # Dependencies